top of page

 Organization: Youth Challenge International

-In the February of 2009 10 students traveled to a small indigenous community in Silico Creek, Panama .The community consisted of 40 families with a total population of approximately 200.
-While there, the team worked side by side with community members (who are part of the Ngobe Bugle tribe) on an eco-tourism project.
+In the February of 2009, 10 students traveled to a small indigenous community in Silico Creek, Panama .The community consisted of 40 families with a total population of approximately 200.
+While there, the team worked side by side with community members (who are part of the Ngobe Bugle tribe) on a project.
 The community had initiated this project after the depletion of fish resources and inflation had significantly affected their way of life.
-The team constructed a hut, taught English, played with the children, and helped with a community cleanup campaign.
+The team constructed huts and helped with a community cleanup campaign.
 All projects were carried out using local methods and tools.
-These projects not only helped the community but brought two cultures together by sharing a common goal that made Toronto Met students part of the community.
+These projects not only helped the community but brought two cultures together by sharing a common goal that made Ryerson students part of the community.

-On the last day of the project the Ngobe-Bugle community hosted a ceremony for us, in which the children preformed a traditional dance that we all eventually joined in on.
-After, we took lots of group photos as the community came out for our farewell.
-They cooked us a lovely dinner-with chicken!
-Meat had been void from our diets since we left Canada, and for some of us the prospect of eating meat was exciting!
-As we were waiting for the bus to arrive that would take us on a ten hour journey through the Panamanian jungle, the entire community came to see us off.
-Arcardio started a name game/chanting circle as we waited, which created a tangible energy filled with excitement and sadness.
+On the last day of the project the Ngobe-Bugle, we took lots of group photos as the community came out for our farewell.
+As we were waiting for the bus to arrive that would take us on a ten hour journey through the Panamanian jungle, Arcardio started a name game/chanting circle as we waited, which created a tangible energy filled with excitement and sadness.
 You could feel two cultures coming together through music and rhythm.
-This was the closest we had been all week, and now it was time to say good bye.
-Words cannot express the beauty of this moment.
-None of us will ever forget it!
 The bus arrived, the chanting and singing stopped, and it was time to go.
 When we got on the bus, a silence swept over the team as we quietly reflected on what we just experienced.
 And still now we are reflecting on just how significant it was for all of us.

 bottom of page